Battle of Mahilpur (1757): Battle

 Adina Beg Khan was able to make a military alliance with the Sikhs in the Shivalik Hills under the leadership of Jassa Singh Ahluwalia, Vadbhag Singh Sodhi and Baghel Singh.
 The Sikhs were angry towards the Afghans due to their destruction of Shri Harmandir Sahib in 1757 as well as the massacre of the Hindu and Sikh population in the town of Kartarpur.

 Khwaja Mirza Khan also had a falling out with the Afghan government, and also joined Adina Beg.
 Adina Beg was also able to gain the support of Sadiq Beg Khan the deputy governor of Sirhind and Raja Bhup Singh who commanded an army between 5,000 and 25,000 strong.

 Jahan Khan sent an Afghan force under the command of Murad Khan.
 He, along with Sarfraz Khan and Buland Khan, commanded an army numbering 25,000.
 The Afghans fought Adina Beg's forces at Mahilpur, close to Hoshiarpur.

 Adina Beg ordered his Muslim soldiers to put blades of grass on their heads to distinguish themselves from the Afghans.
 Karam Singh who belonged to the battalion of Shyam Singh, showed great bravery in the battle against the Afghan forces.
 Despite the Afghans having light artillery, the Afghan forces were routed by the Sikhs and Adina Beg's forces and the Afghan camp was plundered.
 Buland Khan, one of the Afghan commanders, was killed during the battle.

 Aftermath

 After defeating the Afghan forces in Mahilpur, the Sikhs and Adina Beg's forces attacked the city of Jalandhar.
 Sa'adat Khan Afridi was defeated at Jalandhar and forced to flee.

 The city of Jalandhar was home to Nasir Ali, who had previously ordered the Afghan forces to destroy Kartarpur.
 Vadbhag Singh Sodhi, who was previously the local leader of Kartarpur, ordered the entire city of Jalandhar to be destroyed, with most of its Muslim inhabitants being massacred and the tomb of Nasir Ali was defiled with pork flesh.

 The Sikhs soon started extracting tribute in the Doaba and another Afghan force numbering 20,000 to 25,000 under the leadership of Khwajah Abed Khan was defeated by the Sikhs.
-Adina Beg however would invite the Marathas under the command of Raghunath Rao to invade Punjab and to expand Maratha influence further into Northwestern India.
+Adina Beg however invited the Marathas under the command of Raghunath Rao to counter their influence, resulting in expansion of Maratha influence further into Northwestern India.